kathyonu/apotomoing_sequencers/README.md

 	$ git clone git://github.com/kathyonu/apotomoing_sequencers.git
 	$ cd ./apotomoing_sequencers
-	Copy the config/database-example.yml file as config/database.yml
+	  Copy the config/database-example.yml file as config/database.yml if you want to use Sqlie3.
 	  Adjust that file as necessary to your needs, then run ..
 	$ bundle install
 	$ rake db
-	$ rails s			# to run the development server or	$ rails s -e production		# to run the production server
+	$ rails s			# to run the development server
+	$ rails s -e production		# to run the production server

 ### After your server fires up, go to your browser :